BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

 that BIND 9 `dnssec-keygen` creates.

-The KSK directories each contain a file called `ksk-iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.
+The KSK directories each contain a file called `iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.

 ## ZSK subdirectories